 Let failure become your new best friend.
 When it does, know that you’re in great company.

 Amazon’s Jeff Bezos bought 100 million toys for the holiday season.
 One big problem.
 50 million toys remained.
 Ouch!
-But this didn’t stop Bezos for turning Amazon into the massive success it is today.
+But this didn’t stop Bezos from turning Amazon into the massive success it is today.

 If you’re a raving fan of the GoPro camera, know that Nick Woodman succeeded only after he failed.
-Woodman’s GoPro success comes directly from lessons learned with his failure.
+Woodman’s GoPro success comes directly from lessons learned from his failure.
 In Woodman’s words, “I was so afraid that GoPro was going to go away like Funbug that I would work my ass off.”

 Walt Disney was living on dog food and not paying rent.
-Disney’s first character Oswald, a rabbit, failed.
-And MGM thought there was no future for a funny looking mouse otherwise known as Mickey Mouse.
+Disney’s first character, Oswald, a rabbit, failed.
+And MGM thought there was no future for a funny-looking mouse otherwise known as Mickey Mouse.
 Failure schooled Disney on how to build an empire.